exonum/exonum-doc/src/architecture/storage.md

 there are system table `block_txs` that stores a list of transactions for every block.
 In relational databases, we may want to create a backward index over tx, to quickly get a block height at which transaction was approved.
-In the Exonum, we just create a `tx_location_by_hash` map table that provides with this operation.
+In the Exonum, we create a `tx_location_by_hash` map table that provides with this operation.

 ## Genesis block

-At the very start of the blockchain, services should initialize its tables.
+At the node start, services should initialize its tables.
 It should be done during Genesis block creation.
 To set up its data tables, service should handle `genesis_block` [event][genesis-block-creation].

 !!! note Notice
     Genesis Block creation procedure is called every time Exonum